Breaking into Pre-War Collecting: Game Cards

 The 1934 Quaker Oats Ask Me set (examples shown here) was part of a trivia game.
 These feature two-sided cards with a generic baseball scene on them and blue and orange borders.
 A few of the answers contain specific names of players, such as Babe Ruth and Lou Gehrig.
 Those are some of the more desirable cards in the set but will be cheaper than your standard Ruth/Gehrig cards.

-Another similar type of issue was the 1924 Rook Game, which was sort of like Pictionary.
+Another similar type of issue was the 1935 Whitman Party Stunts Game, which was sort of like Pictionary.
 It included non-sports subjects but also includes cards featuring Babe Ruth and Ty Cobb, where players of the game are to mimic their actions.
 Those have cartoon drawings that clearly don’t depict either player.
 Still, because their names are on the cards, they draw interest from collectors.

 Prices on these types of sets are all over the map depending on the set and player desired.
 But they’re still usually cheaper than other cards of those same players.